SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/01_cluster_setup_ui.md

 <br>![maintenance and hibernation](./images/02_01_04.png)

 ### Create the cluster
 The steps above conclude the relevant configuration options for now.
-Go ahead, click the "create" button in the right lowever corner to create the cluster.
+Go ahead, click the "create" button in the right lower corner to create the cluster.

 <br>![initiate creation](./images/02_01_05.png)

 It takes some time for the procedures to complete.
 You can check the progress by clicking the :heavy_plus_sign: in the "Logging and Monitoring" section of the cluster details screen.
-The same information is also accessible via the cluster overiew - there again click the :heavy_plus_sign: in the "Status" column.
+The same information is also accessible via the cluster overview - there again click the :heavy_plus_sign: in the "Status" column.

 <br>![cluster creation progress](./images/02_01_06.png)